 - Understand what you have received.

-- Treat incoming data with care.
+- Store incoming data securely.